rwilliams/jrubywiki/Truffle.md

 ### How do I know if I’m using a Graal VM?

-Use `-Xtruffle.printRuntime=true`.
-This should print the name of the Truffle runtime that you are using.
-‘Default’ means Truffle running as a normal Java library - which will be about as slow as the normal JRuby AST interpreter.
-‘Graal’ means that you are using Graal VM to compile the Truffle interpreter to native code, and should be significantly faster.
+`defined?
+Truffle` will tell you if you are running with Truffle, and `Truffle.graal?` will tell you if you are also running with the Graal dynamic compiler.

 ### Why doesn’t the Truffle backend work for my application or gem?